FREQUENTLY ASKED QUESTIONS

 While the OG approach is widely considered to be the "gold standard" approach to reading instruction for individuals with dyslexia, the approach can be used effectively with all students.

-Many instructors offer Orton-Gillingham influenced intervention; however, only a certified practitioner will have completed the comprehensive coursework and practicum hours necessary for certification with the Academy of Orton-Gillingham Practitioners and Educators (AOGPE).
+Many instructors offer Orton-Gillingham influenced intervention; however, only a certified practitioner will have completed the comprehensive coursework and practicum hours necessary for certification with the Orton-Gillingham Academy (OGA).

 DOES MY CHILD NEED A DIAGNOSIS TO BENEFIT FROM READING INTERVENTION?

 The short answer is no. An estimated 1 in 5 individuals will experience some type of reading struggle, and these difficulties occur on a continuum.
 Some people will struggle with reading, but do not have a diagnosed disability.
 These individuals may take a bit more time to learn certain things and may require more specialized reading instruction than has been provided.
 It is a common misconception that reading is a natural process, constructed as a result of simple exposure to language or books.
 Good reading instruction is necessary for students to learn to read well, and some require more explicit instruction than others.

 Reading challenges generally do not improve on their own.
 Left unaddressed, this struggle can have devastating and lasting effects on a child as well as their family.
 The good news is that research has demonstrated that evidence-based reading instruction can change brain activity in struggling readers, leading to lasting changes.

 It can be painful and overwhelming to watch your child struggle.
 I strive to help parents to feel secure and informed with each step and make it a priority to help to maintain or restore a child’s confidence.